-The Sparkliest 1 Carat Diamond Rings:
+The Sparkliest 1 Carat Diamond Ring

 The critical components of a diamond's sparkle factor are the number and intensity of reflections that the facet structure creates.
 Most people wrongly assume that a higher number of facets will make more sparkle.